home-assistant/home-assistant.io/source/_integrations/thread.markdown

 The Thread integration helps you track the different Thread networks in your home and helps you manage their credentials.
 It is currently a work in progress.

 Thread is a low-power mesh networking standard which allows users to connect their devices within a home network.
+It uses the same RF technology as Zigbee, but provides IP connectivity similar to Wi-Fi.
+Unlike Zigbee, Thread does not allow to control devices directly: It is just a communication protocol.
+A higher level protocol such as Matter or HomeKit is required to control Thread enabled devices.
 Thread allows devices to communicate with each other without the need for a central gateway or router.
 This makes it ideal for home automation, where a large number of devices may need to be connected.

 To connect a Thread network to Home Assistant, Thread Border Routers (TBRs) are used.
 TBRs are devices that bridge the Thread network to a local Wi-Fi or Ethernet network.
 To add a TBR to Home Assistant, you can use our [Home Assistant Yellow](/yellow/) hub or the [Home Assistant SkyConnect](/skyconnect/) Zigbee/Thread stick.